 As you can see from the table above, Bitcoin generated a bullish breakout @ 7357 on September 4, 2018.
 However, the volume was incredibly weak @ 53,273 contracts.

 This turned out to be a false breakout.
 The price of BTC quickly rolled over to the downside.
 In fact, during the past six months, BTC has never been able to trade above 7357.
-Traders who followed the volume indicator on September 4, were able to cut their losses very quickly.
+Traders with great Bitcoin strategies who followed the volume indicator on September 4, were able to cut their losses very quickly.

 The volume indicator produced another signal on November 20, 2018.
 A sell signal occurred @ 4791 on extremely heavy volume of 299,188 contracts.
 This was a valid signal because a new low occurred on record volume.
 Traders who shorted BTC @ 4791 enjoyed a very profitable trade.
 The price of BTC has never traded above 4791 since November 20.
 The volume indicator worked incredibly well on this particular trade.